-b) The Council has a substantial property holding within the town centre and can therefore play a major role in the regeneration of the town and development of a Regional Business Centre.
+a) The Council has substantial property holdings within the town centre and can therefore play a major role in the regeneration of the town and development of a Regional Business Centre.
 This Business Centre will deliver efficient civic accommodation which meets the shared service needs of the District and County Councils and other partners.